 You've got 99 problems but tuition isn't one at these schools!

 Take advantage of the winter to see what sort of temperatures you will likely battle, as well as how each campus defines the “winter blues.”

 Prepare to conquer this aspect of both your college search and the college admissions interviewing process.

 Learn how to decipher all of those college statistics.

 Christian colleges fear loss of their tax exempt status with gay marriage ruling.

-These rumors are about as real as a mythical creature, like the above unicorn.
-Note: The unicorn pictured above is not real.
+These rumors are about as real as a mythical creature, like a unicorn.

 Would you bring your pet to college?